itenfay/DYFStore/README.md

 }
 ```

-&emsp; Requests payment of the product with the given product identifier.
+Requests payment of the product with the given product identifier.

 ```
 DYFStore.default.purchaseProduct("com.hncs.szj.coin210")
 ```

-&emsp; Requests payment of the product with the given product identifier, an opaque identifier for the user’s account on your system.
+Requests payment of the product with the given product identifier, an opaque identifier for the user’s account on your system.

 ```
 DYFStore.default.purchaseProduct("com.hncs.szj.coin210", userIdentifier: "A43512564ACBEF687924646CAFEFBDCAEDF4155125657")